-E. The degree to which the proposed action has the potential to have a disproportionately high and adverse effect on the health or the environment of minority or low-income communities, compared to the impacts on other communities (EO 12898).
+E. The degree to which the final action has the potential to have a disproportionately high and adverse effect on the health or the environment of minority or low-income communities, compared to the impacts on other communities (EO 12898).

-The proposed action is focused on gear changes internal to an existing commercial fishery sector within the directed fishery for Greenland turbot in the BS subarea for hook-and-line catcher/processor (C/P) vessels.
-The proposed action will likely provide benefits to the fishery participants who have historically fished for Greenland turbot with hook-and-line gear but ceased due to operational challenges posed by whale depredation that made fishing uneconomical.
+The final action is focused on gear changes internal to an existing commercial fishery sector within the directed fishery for Greenland turbot in the BS subarea for hook-and-line catcher/processor (C/P) vessels.
+The final action will likely provide benefits to the fishery participants who have historically fished for Greenland turbot with hook-and-line gear but ceased due to operational challenges posed by whale depredation that made fishing uneconomical.
 Therefore, no direct or indirect impacts on the subsistence harvest, sharing, and use of the directed fishery for Greenland turbot in the BS subarea are anticipated that disproportionately affect minority or low-income communities (EA Section 4.3).

-F. The degree to which the proposed action is likely to result in effects that contribute to the introduction, continued existence, or spread of noxious weeds or nonnative invasive species known to occur in the area or actions that may promote the introduction, growth, or expansion of the range of the species.
+F. The degree to which the final action is likely to result in effects that contribute to the introduction, continued existence, or spread of noxious weeds or nonnative invasive species known to occur in the area or actions that may promote the introduction, growth, or expansion of the range of the species.

-This proposed action would not affect the introduction or spread of non-indigenous species because it does not change fishing practices that may introduce such organisms into the marine environment which were previously analyzed in the 2004 Programmatic Supplemental Environmental Impact Statement on Alaska Groundfish Fisheries (PSEIS) (EA Section 1.5).
+This final action would not affect the introduction or spread of non-indigenous species because it does not change fishing practices that may introduce such organisms into the marine environment which were analyzed in Section 1.5 of the EA.

-G. The potential for the proposed action to cause an effect to any other physical or biological resources where the impact is considered substantial in magnitude (e.g., irreversible loss of coastal resource such as marshland or seagrass) or over which there is substantial uncertainty or scientific disagreement.
+G. The potential for the final action to cause an effect to any other physical or biological resources where the impact is considered substantial in magnitude (e.g., irreversible loss of coastal resource such as marshland or seagrass) or over which there is substantial uncertainty or scientific disagreement.

-The proposed action is focused on gear changes internal to an existing commercial fishery sector allocation within the directed fishery for Greenland turbot in the BS subarea for hook-and-line C/P vessels, the impacts of which were caused by the implementation of a previous federal action and previously analyzed in the PSEIS (EA Section 1.5).
+The final action is focused on gear changes internal to an existing commercial fishery sector allocation within the directed fishery for Greenland turbot in the BS subarea for hook-and-line C/P vessels the impacts of which were analyzed in Section 1.5 of the EA.
 This action would not affect the harvest limits, season dates, areas fished, PSC and bycatch limits, and all other accountability measures currently in place.
-Therefore, the proposed action is not expected to cause a substantial effect to any other physical or biological resource, nor is there substantial uncertainty or scientific disagreement on the impacts of the proposed action.
+Therefore, the final action is not expected to cause a substantial effect to any other physical or biological resource, nor is there substantial uncertainty or scientific disagreement on the impacts of the proposed action.